 You can also contact council via post or fax:

 Locked Bag 72, Sunshine Coast Mail Centre, QLD 4560

 Fax: (07) 5475 7277

-With the health, safety and wellbeing of our community a priority, and in line with Queensland Government easing of restrictions (stage 3), council advises the following current status of its facilities.
+With the health, safety and wellbeing of our community a priority, and in line with Queensland Government easing of restrictions (stage 5 as of 3 November 2020), council advises the following current status of its facilities.

 Council venues and community spaces

 |Council Libraries||Open with restrictions.
 For details on services, opening hours and more information visit Libraries website|

 Opening soon with restrictions.
 Refer to The Events Centre for opening hours and upcoming events.